-Resistivity counter accuracy was moderate for downstream counts and high for upstream counts (74% and 94% for the Chowade River, 88% and 91% for Cypress Creek, respectively).
-Despite moderate downstream accuracy, kelt estimates have high precision due to extensive validation efforts.
+Resistivity counter accuracy was high for both downstream and upstream counts (93% and 97% for the Chowade River, 83% and 98% for Cypress Creek, respectively).
+Kelt estimates have high precision due to extensive validation efforts.
 Upstream and downstream counter accuracy were relatively consistent with previous monitoring years and comparable salmonid enumeration programs in British Columbia (Ramos-Espinoza et al. 2011).
-Resistivity counter accuracy is typically lower for downstream movements relative to upstream movements because fish moving downstream travel higher (and faster) in the water column, are therefore further from the counter electrodes.
+Resistivity counter accuracy is typically lower for downstream movements relative to upstream movements because fish moving downstream travel higher and faster in the water column, and are therefore further from the counter electrodes.
 High densities of nontarget species (e.g., Mountain Whitefish) can also reduce counter accuracy because the counters are calibrated for large-bodied fish and struggle to distinguish among schooling individuals.
-Relatively low water levels in the Peace River region in 2023 resulted in moderate to high counter accuracy and a robust estimate of both upstream and downstream Bull Trout migrations (during the monitoring period).